portworx/px-docs/portworx-on-aws-asg.md

 1. Select a base AMI from the AWS market place.
 2. Launch an instance from this AMI.
 3. Configure this instance to run PX.
 Install Docker and follow [these](/run-with-systemd.html) instructions to configure the image to run PX.
-Please **do not start PX** while creating the master AMI.://aws.amazon.com/cloudformation
+Please **do not start PX** while creating the master AMI.

 This AMI will ensure that PX is able to launch on startup.
 Subsequently, PX will receive it's runtime configuration via [`cloud-init`](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) or via environment variables.